 - Soft materials like foam, interior automotive components, rubber, plastic, and cork

 - Metal parts for the automotive industry, including bumpers, truck bed liners, fiberglass body parts, and trim

 - Aerospace industry components like engine parts, cabin panels, and aluminum body parts

-- The electronics industry uses waterjets for circuit boards and many other parts
+- The electronics industry uses waterjets to create circuit boards and many other parts

-- The initial price and operating and maintenance costs of abrasive recycling systems almost always outweigh the cost of fresh abrasive.
+- Ongoing Costs: The initial price and operating and maintenance costs of abrasive recycling systems almost always outweigh the cost of fresh abrasive.

-- Choosing an Ultra High-Pressure Pump is not always necessary.
-A higher HP option with an excellent track record should work just as well and save you money.
+- Pump Pressure: An Ultra High-Pressure Pump is not always necessary.
+A higher HP option with an excellent track record should work just as well, and save you money.

-- If you want an abrasive removal system, check the aftermarket before deciding on an expensive in-tank dedicated system.
+- Used Components: If you want an abrasive removal system, check the aftermarket before deciding on an expensive in-tank dedicated system.